Welcome to today's edition of the Rush 24-7 podcast.

 They have been totally discredited.

-So now they seek a new home, trying to redefine themselves In the name of what the American people want.
+So now they seek a new home, trying to redefine themselves in the name of what the American people want.

 If these people knew what the American people want, they would have victorious clients on their resumes.

-Kiki McLean took her shot next.
+Kiki McClain took her shot next.

-Judy Woodruff said, Kiki McLean.
+Judy Woodruff said, Kiki McClain.

 You also hear people saying, what's wrong with feeling strongly, feeling passionately about issues?